SteelPh0enix/steelph0enix.github.io/content/posts/llama-cpp-guide.md

 ### What performance can I expect?

 This is a very hard question to answer directly.
-The speed of text generation depends from multiple factors, but primarily
+The speed of text generation depends on multiple factors, but primarily

 - matrix operations performance on your hardware
 - memory bandwidth